ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 Population attributable risk (PAR) is calculated as

 	PAR = r - r0
+	Relative risk RR = r1/r0

-	*Note* that the risk difference (RD) in the earlier section contrasts the rate/risk in the exposed group (r1) and the rate/risk in the unexposed group (r0 = r1-r0.
+	*Note* that the risk difference (RD) in the earlier section contrasts the rate/risk in the exposed group (r1) and the rate/risk in the unexposed group (r0 = r1-r0).

 If we know the risks among the exposed (r1) and unexposed (r0), and the prevalence of exposure in the population ( :math:`p_p` )